Sunday, November 19, 2017

 Deskpic

-I was bored and converted a picture I found on the net to 16-colours using Imagecopy 4.
-I figured it would make a great background so booted up Deskpic - which is on ST Format cover disk #60.
+I was bored and converted a picture I found on the internet to 16 colours using Imagecopy 4.
+I figured it would make a great wallpaper background so I booted up Deskpic - which is on ST Format cover disk #60.
 Awesome sauce!

 That's my rock and roll lifestyle, baby.
 Yep.
-Anyhow, STay Atari.
+Anyhow, that's enough for today.
+STay Atari.

 Sunday, November 05, 2017